Are Solar Panels Worth It in the UK?

 How much do solar panels save per year in the UK?

-A typical 4kWp system saves approximately £745 per year through self-consumption (using solar electricity instead of buying from the grid) and earns around £57–£171 per year from exporting surplus to the grid via the Smart Export Guarantee.
-Total annual benefit is approximately £800–£900, though this varies with your usage pattern and electricity rate.
+A typical 4kWp system saves approximately £340 per year through self-consumption (using solar electricity instead of buying from the grid) and earns around £265 to £306 per year from exporting surplus to the grid via the Smart Export Guarantee.
+Total annual benefit comes to roughly £600, though this varies with your usage pattern and electricity rate.

 What is the payback period for solar panels in the UK?

-Typically 6–8 years for a 4kWp system.
-Higher usage and south-facing roofs can achieve 5–6 years.
-After payback, you get near-free electricity for 17–19 more years.
+Typically 11 to 13 years for a 4kWp system.
+Higher usage and a south-facing roof can bring that down to 9 to 11 years.
+After payback, you get near-free electricity for another 12 to 14 years.
 See our full cost guide for a year-by-year breakdown by system size.

 Do solar panels increase house value in the UK?

 Yes.
 Solar panels improve your EPC (Energy Performance Certificate) rating, which directly affects property value.
 A better EPC makes your home more attractive to buyers and can influence mortgage rates.
-Studies show a 3–4% property value increase for homes with solar panels.
+Studies show a 3 to 4% property value increase for homes with solar panels.

 Are solar panels worth it if I'm not home during the day?

 They are still worth it, but your savings will be lower.
-When you are not home, more electricity gets exported at 3–15p/kWh via the SEG instead of offsetting grid imports at 28p/kWh.
-You can improve this by using timers on dishwashers, washing machines, and immersion heaters to run during solar hours.
+When you are not home, more electricity gets exported at around 13 to 15p/kWh via the SEG instead of offsetting grid imports at 25p/kWh.
+You can improve on this by setting timers on dishwashers, washing machines and immersion heaters to run during solar hours.
 A battery also helps shift solar electricity to evening use.

 Do I need a south-facing roof for solar panels?